-Mira Lehr is a multimedia artist whose career spans four decades.
-She has been working in Miami for many years.
+Mira Lehr is an eco-feminist artist from Miami whose career spans four decades.
 Her nature-based imagery encompasses painting, design, sculpture and video installations.
-Her processes include non-traditional media such as resin, gunpowder, fire, Japanese paper, dyes and welded steel.
+Lehr’s processes include non-traditional media such as resin, gunpowder, fire, Japanese paper, dyes and welded steel.

 Her solo and group exhibitions number over 300.
-A monograph about Lehr was published by Hard Press Editions and Hudson Hills Press in Winter 2014.
+A monograph about Lehr, Arc of Nature, was published by Hard Press Editions and Hudson Hills Press in the Spring of 2015.